openebs/website/website/src/blogs/openebs-project-update-and-whats-coming-in-v1-0.md

 Another aspect of OpenEBS Volumes when it comes to performance is that each Volume is completely isolated and doesn’t get impacted by work/load on other Volumes.
 For example, a node rebuild will not degrade ALL volumes in the cluster.

-As OpenEBS is completely developed in user space and run as Kubernetes Pods, administrators get completely control on the resources like CPU/RAM that should be allocated to Storage.
+As OpenEBS is completely developed in user space and run as Kubernetes Pods, administrators get complete control on the resources like CPU/RAM that should be allocated to Storage.
 There won’t be cases of kernels hogging all the resources.
-Administrators also can tune for example the number of threads allocated and parallel IOs supported per Volume — tuning will have impact depending on the type of workloads (Sequential / Random).
+Administrators also can tune for example the number of threads allocated and parallel IOs supported per Volume — tuning will have an impact depending on the type of workloads (Sequential / Random).

 Of course, then we have workloads that require low latency, and need to work to be deployed on nodes with limited storage available, for example a couple of NVMe devices.
 OpenEBS Local PVs provide the functionality to make use of the Local Storage and help with dynamic provisioning of Local PVs.
 OpenEBS Local PVs offer an excellent choice for cases like NuoDB where replication is inherently taken by NuoDB itself and the expectation is only to get a persistent storage with node affinity configured for the storage pods.
 A default storage class called — `openebs-hostpath` is available in the current release.
 Check it out and let us know what you think.